Some Common Causes of Holes in Wool

 The good news is that no matter how holes, runs or ladders are made, they can be repaired so you can continue to wear your Merino garments.
 The sooner you mend them the better!

-If the damage is minimal and the hole is smaller than 5 millimetres, then you can use fusible bonding web to fix the hole.
 If the hole is larger, you can use a darning technique to mend the fabric by interweaving with a needle and thread.

 Turn your garment inside out and look at the hole.
 Find a good spot near the hole to fix your thread to the fabric.
 Now start sewing the hole closed by stitching 2-3 mm above and below the hole and closing the hole shut.
 Tie off the thread by fixing it again with a knot, so the thread won't become loose.